BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Cartagena, and why?
+What is the best time to visit Cartagena to avoid crowds and high prices?

-How easy is it to get around Cartagena, and what's the best way to do it?
+How easy is it to get around Cartagena, and what's the best way to explore the city?

 Getting around Cartagena is relatively easy.
-The historic center is very walkable, and it's a joy to explore on foot.
-For longer distances or to reach the beaches, taxis are readily available and affordable.
-Consider using apps like Uber or Cabify for a more reliable and transparent experience.
-Avoid taking unmarked taxis late at night.
+The historic walled city is best explored on foot – it's compact and charming.
+For venturing outside the walls or to nearby beaches, taxis are readily available and affordable.
+Consider using apps like Uber or Cabify for a more convenient and transparent experience.

 What are some hidden gems or lesser-known spots in Cartagena that you would recommend?